 Learn something new every day More Info... by email

 Emery boards are flexible strips coated in emery, an extremely hard ground mineral.
-Essentially, emery boards are like sandpaper for the body, and they are most commonly used to shape and trim nails.
+Essentially, they are like sandpaper for the body, and they are most commonly used to shape and trim nails.
 Most drugstores and beauty supplies carry emery boards, as do salons, and they can be very useful tools to have around the house.

 The base material for an emery board is often cardboard, although other materials may be used.
 The primary advantage to the flexibility is that the emery board can be bent and used in a variety of ways, unlike a metal or glass skin and nail file, which remains rigid.
 The disadvantage, of course, is that emery boards will eventually break down and require replacement.